SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

      > Note: Several visitors are shown in the *Bookings* list.
 Check that all the artists and visitors have booked the event.
 Adjust the bookings accordingly, if required.

-5. Choose th button *Create Guest List* in the menu of the object page.
+5. Choose the button *Create Guest List* in the menu of the object page.

-6. The SAPUI5 PDF Viewer opens showing the generated form with a list of artsits and visitors of the poetry slam.
+6. The SAPUI5 PDF Viewer opens showing the generated form with a list of artists and visitors of the poetry slam.
 A *download* button is available to download and print the guest list.